 Kenneth has more than 40 years of professional experience in all aspects of surveying.
 His extensive experience includes providing and supervising boundary and topographic surveys.
 ALTA/ACSM Land Title Surveys and GPS surveys for both private and public sectors of land.
 Kenneth has provided surveying services throughout the Midwest, and has previously been a member of the national committee that creates the Land Surveyor's Licensing Test of the National Council of Examiners for Engineering and Surveying.
 Kenneth is a 20 year veteran of the United States Army, and is currently serving in the National Guard.
 He has an AAS degree in Land Survey from Johnson County Community College, with additional course work through Oklahoma State University.
-Kenneth is a registered land surveyor in Kansas, Missouri, Nebraska, Tennessee and Iowa, and was a speaker last year for KSLS and the PSAN in Feb.
-2019.
+Kenneth is a registered land surveyor in Kansas, Missouri, Nebraska, Tennessee and Iowa, and has been a speaker at this and other State Society events over the past few years.

 Land Survey Exam Prep